koutsane/PowerScale_ECS_course/README.md

 # PowerScale_ECS_course
-ANsible enablement for Dell PowerScale and ECS
+Ansible enablement for Dell PowerScale and ECS